 But because you’re traveling to Paris with a baby, you might also need other modes of transport.

-Riding the Metro is certainly the quickest and easiest way to get around.
+Riding the Metro is undoubtedly the quickest and easiest way to get around.
 Tickets are readily available at the machine in each station.

 Uber services are also available, as well as Women Drive, but this is exclusively meant for women.

-It’s important to note that a baby car seat isn’t a must in taxis, but are a must in personal vehicles so you should make plans and get one if you’re going to hire a car.
+It’s important to note that a baby car seat isn’t a must in taxis, but they are a must in personal vehicles.
+So you should make plans to get one if you’re going to hire a car.

 You can also book your airport transfer ahead of time, check out websites such as this one here.

 Another option is to take a tour.
 Whilst my children are young, I much prefer a private tour, so that we can stop and deal with diaper changes or breastfeeding or to settle a little one.

 There are plenty of private tours of Paris that you can look into.